Home Podcasts Chemistry For Your Life

 Ask a Chemist: Is Silicone actually safe? (and other questions) Jul 2, 2026 00:35:50 What happens when some listeners challenge one of our past episodes?
 This week we’re revisiting our silicone episodes after several listeners pointed us toward new research.
 Along the way we answer questions about mosquito wristbands, waterproof mascara, stubborn adhesives, and whether amino acids may have formed on the early Earth after all.
 It’s an Ask a Chemist episode full of updates, follow-u

 How can we apply chemistry to real-world problems in the classroom?
-Jun 29, 2026 00:34:30 What if chemistry classes were organized around real-world problems instead of chapters in a textbook?In this bonus BCCE Community Conversation preview, Melissa talks with Vicente Talanquer about helping students think like chemists rather than simply memorize chemistry.
+(BCCE 2026) Jun 29, 2026 00:34:30 What if chemistry classes were organized around real-world problems instead of chapters in a textbook?In this bonus BCCE Community Conversation preview, Melissa talks with Vicente Talanquer about helping students think like chemists rather than simply memorize chemistry.
 They explore why authentic, real-world problems can transform learning, how instructors can make meaningful changes without rewr

 Recommended